MoazSamy/Backend-Task/README.md

 ## [**Substring problem**](https://github.com/MoazSamy/Backend-Task/blob/main/Technical%20problems/substring_WL.py)

 ### Used approach:
 The approach I used is that I converted the strings into a list of chars, then used the first element to constantly look up if it will match with one of the other chars in the other string.
-If that element doesn't match, it gets pop'd (which is why I used this method because it achieves time complexity of O(N) instead of the O(N^2) of the traditional approach), then it goes again till it finished iterating on the second string, returning True (YES) or False (NO).
+If that element doesn't match, it gets pop'd (which is why I used this method because it achieves time complexity of O(n) instead of the O(n<sup>2</sup>) of the traditional approach), then it goes again till it finished iterating on the second string, returning True (YES) or False (NO).

 ### Another approach:
-This appraoch includes using hashtables to constantly lookup the first string chars in the second string chars that are assigned in the hashtable, reaching roughly O(1) in best case scenario, and O(N) in the worst case scenario.
+This appraoch includes using hashtables to constantly lookup the first string chars in the second string chars that are assigned in the hashtable, reaching roughly O(1) in best case scenario, and O(n) in the worst case scenario.